angela-tarantula/holodeque/README.md

 In my model, deque operations like push, pop, and concatenate are represented as matrix multiplications, effectively shifting memory management responsibilities from malloc() and free() calls to efficient BLAS routines.
 Adding an element, 𝑐, to the right side is right-sided multiplication, $M'=M\times C$, and adding an element to the left is left-side multiplication, $M'=C\times M$.
 Removing elements corresponds to multiplying by the inverse matrix at the respective side, such as $M' = M \times B^{-1}$ to remove 𝑏 from the right side, or $M' = A^{-1} \times M$ to remove 𝑎 from the left side.
 Concatenation of two deques is a multiplication of their matrices, $M’ = J \times K$, where the multiplication order corresponds to the concatenation order.

 In my model, peek is not a matrix multiplication, but rather a matrix decomposition that depends on how $A$, $B$, $C$, etc. are chosen.
+In this prototype, I chose [this pattern](#choosing-a-b-c-etc).

 We access $A$, $B$, and $C$ from 𝑎, 𝑏, and 𝑐, respectively, by using a hashmap.
 If the number of distinct elements in the deque is known ahead of time, the hashmap conversion can be replaced with a hard-coded algorithm to save time.